lucianopereira86/Quasar-Dynamic-Resume/README.md

 ### Coding

-It's shown by the "Coding" button and has one list for each technology layer (front-end, back-end, etc) containing technologies ordered by descending knowledge level, highlighting the first positions.
+It's shown by the "Coding" button and has one list for each technology layer (front-end, back-end, etc) containing technologies ordered by descending level of knowledge.
+The first positions are highlighted.

 ![quasar10](/docs/quasar10.JPG)

 ### Profile

-It's shown by the "Profile" button and contains the website's owner photo, name, birthday, phone number, email, location, Whatsapp, LinkedIn, Skype and a summary text.
+It's shown by the "Profile" button and contains the photo, name, birthday, phone number, e-mail, location, Whatsapp number, LinkedIn profile, Skype e-mail and summary text.

 ![quasar11](/docs/quasar11.JPG)

 ## Conclusion

-If you were thinking about creating a website but didnt want to waste to much time programming and designing, I hope you use this project to show your resumé dinamically and share it with us.
+If you were thinking about creating a website but didnt want to waste too much time programming and designing one, I hope you use this project and share your dynamic resumé it with us.
+Until next time!